Xopek1337/MerkleTree/README.md

-Simple example of using Merkle Tree algorithm in openzeppelin library/
+Simple example of using Merkle Tree algorithm in openzeppelin library.